DavidHz26/DavidHz26/README.md

 ## I'm a Junior Video Game and Software Developer.

-During my career I have developed/participated in some video games in events called GameJams from my University. <br> I have always been an autodidact and I learned Java at a intermediate level by looking for some courses online.
+During my career I have developed/participated in some video games in events called GameJams from my University. <br> I have always been an autodidact and I like to learn new things to improve my coding skills.
-I'm currently practicing Data Structures so I can improve my coding skills and problem resolution.
+I'm currently practicing Data Structures so I can improve my coding and problem-solving skills.

 ## Skills: